Livingdead1989/livingdead1989.github.io/_posts/2026-08-26-intro-fibre-optics.md

 ---
 layout: post
 title: "Introduction to Fibre Optics"
-description: "The fundamentals of fibre optics."
+description: "The fundamentals of fibre optic networking, from single-mode and multimode fibre to SFP transceivers, connectors, cable types, splicing, and how fibre is deployed by Internet Service Providers."
 date: 2026-07-26
 featured: false
 tags: